dev-ezzy/Classification-model/README.md

 6. XGBoost classifier
 ### Model Evaluation and selection
 For the models build, I used the followwing metrics to evaluate to determine which one was working or performing well without underfitting or overfitting; accuracy score, precision, and recall.

-The best performing model was
+    1) Accuracy- it measures the total number of predictors a model gets right
+    2) Recall- this metric measures what percentage of the classes we are interested in were captured by the model.
+    3) Precision- measures how precise the predictions are.
+It answers the question out of all the times the model said a pump is defective, how many times did the pump in question actually defective

+ In general XGBoost was the best performing model with a accuracy score of 70%.
+This model was able to do well on all the train, validate and test sets of data meaning it would perform better if given unseen data.
+It also had the highest number of True positives(where it predicted a model wa functional and in it got it right)
 ### Limitations
 There were a few challenges between the process and are as follows'
 1. Low computational power to build the models and this affected testing and evaluating process as the process of building took so long